michaelmalonenz/aurelia-dragula/README.md

 If installing in an aurelia application, `jspm install npm:aurelia-dragula` and remember to `aurelia.use.plugin('aurelia-dragula')` in your initialisation code.

 As Aurelia doesn't support IE <= 9, Aurelia-Dragula won't, either.
+Aurelia-dragula has zero external dependencies.
+None.
+Nada.
+Keine.
+Not a one.

 ##Usage